chearmstrong/willow-bot/README.md

 The idea was to build a bot that could handle common questions and answers, freeing up the time of employees and volunteers.

-I'm putting the code up her as a reference - maybe it'll be useful for somebody.
+I'm putting the code up here as a reference - maybe it'll be useful for somebody.

 ## Getting Started 🚀